10 Individual learning

 \[\begin{align} Q_{t+1}(s, a) &= (1-\alpha) \ \text{old estimate} &+ &\alpha \ \text{new estimate}\\ &= (1-\alpha) \ Q_{t}(s, a) &+ &\alpha \left((1-\gamma)r + \gamma \sum_b x_t(s', b) Q_t(s',b)\right). \end{align}\]

 Once more, we face a trade-off.
-Clearly, setting \(\alpha = 0\) is ineffective since the agent does not acquire knowledge.
-Yet, if \(\alpha\) is excessively high; the agent tends to forget previously learned state-action information.
+Clearly, setting \(\alpha = 0\) is ineffective, as the agent does not acquire knowledge.
+Yet, if \(\alpha\) is excessively high, the agent tends to forget previously learned observation-action associations.

 Temporal-difference reward-prediction error.
 Another way to think about the update equation (Equation 10.1) is as follows: The value beliefs are updated by the temporal-difference reward-prediction error (TDRP error) times the learning rate.
 The TDRP error equals the difference between the new estimate and the old estimate of the value beliefs.
 If the TDRP error is zero, the agent correctly predicted the next reward, and thus, no further adjustments in the value beliefs are necessary.